Z323323/Quadratic-residues/README.md

    $y = x(p/q)$

    which better clarify how $y$ is basically a linear function (it's a straight line) and how $x$ is scaled by the (constant) $p/q$ factor.
-We can note that this function basically differs from ours in two things being the floor function, and $u$ which is basically $x$ taken at even numbers from $2$ to $q - 1$.
-Which means that the major difference lies into the floor function.
+We can note that this function basically differs from ours in two things being the floor function, and $u$ which is basically $x$ taken at even numbers from $2$ to $q - 1$, which means that the major difference lies into the floor function.
 We can easily see that 'the flooring' mechanism is quite easy after all, that is, we know that $xp/q$ will never be an integer because $xp$ and $q$ don't share divisors, which means that our initial function mapped into the cartesian graph (starting from our derived one) will basically be the derived one where every result at $x$ even is the same but removing the fractional part.
-Now if we start drawing such line in the graph starting from $2$ that would be an error because we would implicitly set $x_0 = 2$, that is $2$ would represent the zero.
-Also since everything just said, it's quite easy now to see that if we connect $y = \lfloor pu/q \rfloor$ points we basically draw a rectangle with corners at $\\{(0,0), (q - 1, 0), (0, p - 1), (q - 1, p - 1)\\}$.
-Now why all this stuff to understand the previous concept about results of the function (the real one)?
-Because understanding such linearity allows us to understand an important thing.
+Now if we start drawing such line in the graph starting from $2$ that would be an error because we would implicitly set $x_0 = 2$, that is $2$ would represent the zero, indeed $0$ will be our starting point.
+Also since everything just said, it's not trivial to see that if we connect $y = \lfloor pu/q \rfloor$ points we basically draw a polygon inside a rectangle with corners at $\\{(0,0), (q - 1, 0), (0, p - 1), (q - 1, p - 1)\\}$ which (the polygon) splits the rectangle in half.
+It's really important to understand the connection between this polygon, and the triangle drawn by $y = px/q$.
+Now why all this stuff to understand the previous concept about results of the function (the floored one)?
+Because understanding such 'linearity' / 'corrispondence between the polygon and the triangle', allows us to understand an important thing.
 Imagine having $\lfloor pu/q \rfloor = 1$ at some point strictly before $q/2$ in the $x-axis$, i.e. at $(q - 1)/2$.
 After that point we know by the linearity of the function that we will end up having another result which is equal to the previous if the previous was $(p - 1)/2$, or equal to $previous + next = p - 1$.
 By the same reasoning, if we had some integer result $> 0$ at for ex. $(q - 9)/2 = (q - 1)/2 - 4$ (which means that we would have $3$ integer results before $q/2$, i.e. at $\\{(q - 1)/2, (q - 5)/2, (q - 9)/2\\}$) we can be sure that by the linearity we will have

    $\displaystyle \lfloor \frac{p(q - 9)/2}{q} \rfloor + \lfloor \frac{p(q + 9)/2}{q} \rfloor = p - 1$